aazaff/teachPaleobiology/LabExercise4.md

 <a href="url"><img src="/Lab4Figures/Figure1.png" align="center" height="500" width="500" ></a>

-#### Advanced plotting
+#### Step 3 (Advanced Plotting)

 You may also wish to make a more complex/detailed plot.
-R has a dizzying variety of plotting functions, but here we'll only mention four basic functions.
+R has a dizzying variety of plotting functions, but today we will only need two of the basic functions.

 The first function is ````plot( )````, which you have used earlier in this lab and elsewhere in the course.
 It is a very versatile and easy to use function because it has many **methods** attached to it.
 Putting the technical definition of a **method** aside, a method is a set of pre-programmed settings or templates, that will make a different type of plot depending on what kind of data you give the function.